SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

     constraint is unnecessary and will be thrown out.
 For example, `<s> ^value{ < 33 23 }` becomes `<s> ^value 23`.

-#### Validating Rule and Repairing Unconnected Conditions
+#### Rule Validation and Repair

 At this point, the rule is essentially formed.
-Chunking must now make sure that the learned rule is fully operational and can be legally added to production memory.
-A fully operational rule does not have any conditions or actions that are not linked to a goal state specified in the rule.
+Chunking must now make sure that the learned rule can be legally added to production memory.
+Specifically, the rule cannot have any conditions or actions that are not linked to a goal state specified in the rule.

-If an unconnected action or condition is found, EBC will attempt to repair the rule by adding new conditions that provide a link from a state that is already tested somewhere else in the rule to the unconnected condition or action.
+If an unconnected action or condition is found, EBBS will attempt to repair the rule by adding new conditions that provide a link from a state that is already tested somewhere else in the rule to the unconnected condition or action.

-To repair the rule, EBC performs a search through working memory to find the shortest path of working memory elements that lead from a state identifier in the rule to a WME with the identifier in the unconnected condition or action.
+To repair the rule, EBBS performs a search through working memory to find the shortest path of working memory elements that lead from a state identifier in the rule to a WME with the identifier in the unconnected condition or action.
 A new condition is then added for every WME in that found path, which is then variablized.

 Note that there may be multiple paths from a state to the unconnected identifier.
-EBC does a breadth-first search, so it will find one with the shortest distance.
+EBBS does a breadth-first search, so it will find one with the shortest distance.

-#### Re-ordering Conditions
+#### Conditions Re-ordering

 Since the efficiency of the Rete matcher depends heavily upon the order of a production’s conditions, the chunking mechanism attempts to sort the chunk’s